-The Guardian recently reported in their Consumer Champion column the story of a shopper who had been charged £70 for overstaying at a 90-minute car Aldi car park.
+The Guardian’s Consumer Champion column told the story of a shopper who had been charged £70 for overstaying at a 90-minute car Aldi car park.
 Although I have some sympathies with the amount of this charge, the report didn’t tell the whole story of car parking charges… Are you sitting comfortably?
 It’s neither a short nor a simple tale.

 Signs are Contracts